Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 While you can always change your registered agent down the line, we think it’s essential to pick the right registered agent for your business starting at the formation phase.
 You should also keep an eye on your compliance standing to ensure nothing goes awry along the way.

-Like most states, Georgia does not have an explicit age requirement (a few states require the appointed agent to be at least 18 years of age).
+Like most states, Georgia does not have an explicit age requirement (some states require the appointed agent to be at least 18 years of age).
 That said, we do recommend that you pick an individual that you trust or one of the services listed above.
 If the registered agent does not fulfill their duties completely and accurately, it can cause unnecessary hassle for a business.
 Most responsible adults can fill this role easily, but we do recommend careful consideration while you make this appointment.

 Yes.
 If your registered agent is an individual, that person must live in Georgia.
 If your agent is a business entity, that company must either be a domestic Georgia business or one with the authority to conduct business in the state.